Selling a Home for the First Time? 5 Things Your Agent May Not Tell You

 4. What are average commission rates to sell a home?

-The average commission rate to sell a home in the U.S. dropped slightly under 5% in 2021.
-We charge a max. commission of 4% in Portland and SW Washington and 4.5% in Salem and Bend.
+We charge 1.7% commission in Portland and SW Washington.
 Often you’ll find the bigger the city the lower the commission rates (higher prices) and the further out you go into rural areas the higher the commission rates (lower prices).

 5. How do I negotiate with a home buyer over price and repairs?